toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2022/how-to-create-a-swift-package-collection/index.md

 ---
 type: post
-slug: how-to-create-a-swift-package-collection
 title: How to create a Swift package collection?
 description: In this tutorial I'm going to show you how to create your own package collection from your favorite Swift libraries.
 publication: 2022-01-20 16:20:00
-tags: Swift, SPM
+tags:
+    - swift-package-manager
 authors:
     - tibor-bodecs
 ---

 ## What is a Swift package collection?